Mohammed-Alrawaf/System-Architecture-Dojo/Executive-Knowledge-Base/Superforecasting-Log.md

 This chapter strengthens the Dragonfly Eye idea.

-Fermi-izing breaks the problem into parts.
-Outside view compares the problem to reality.
-Dragonfly Eye looks at the problem from multiple perspectives.

-Together:

 ```text
 Fermi-izing   → break the problem down
 Outside View  → compare with similar cases
 Dragonfly Eye → inspect from multiple lenses
 ```

----

-## Architecture Thinking Application

 Before finalizing a design, I should ask: